sllujaan/TS/README.md

 - Smooth Swipe.
 - Easy to debug if got any errors when initializing the slider.
 (Added Validation)
 - Good looking UI.
 - More features can be added on demand.
+(Like Full-Screen Mode)

 # Installation